sudhu26/data-science-portfolio/README.md

 ## Setup - use Docker
 ---
-While you are certainly welcome to simply clone this repository and do what you want with it, I recommend using using the repository [docker-portfolio-vm](https://github.com/petersontylerd/docker-portfolio-vm), which I created to facilitate easy interaction with my portfolio.
+While you are certainly welcome to simply clone this repository and do what you want with it, I recommend using using the repository [docker-portfolio-vm](https://github.com/petersontylerd/docker-portfolio-vm), which I created to facilitate seamless interaction with my portfolio.

 [docker-portfolio-vm](https://github.com/petersontylerd/docker-portfolio-vm) leverages Docker to create an environment that contains all dependencies needed to execute the notebooks and scripts.
 The Dockerfile sets up a Python environment, clones this portfolio repository, and installs all required Python packages.
 The Dockerfile also utilizes Git LFS (large file storage), which helps to avoid downloading data files until necessary.